JoshPatton26/C-Projects/README.md

 ## Contributing

 If you find any issues with the projects or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Contributions are always welcome!

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code for educational purposes or any other non-commercial purposes as per the terms of the license.